AviatrixSystems/Docs/HowTos/S2C_GW_PAN.rst

 If you want to use certificate-based authentication when establishing a Site2Cloud connection with your Palo Alto VM-Series firewall, you must do the following:

 1. Generate a certificate from your Palo Alto VM-Series firewall.
-See steps `here <#creating-and-generating-a-self-signed-root-certificate>`_
+See steps `here <#creating-and-generating-a-self-signed-root-certificate>`_.
 #.
 Export your certificate in PEM format.
-See steps `here <#creating-and-generating-a-self-signed-root-certificate>`_
+See steps `here <#creating-and-generating-a-self-signed-root-certificate>`_.
 #.
 In the Aviatrix Controller, upload the CA certificate generated from your Palo Alto VM-Series firewall under Site2Cloud > Certificate > CA Certificate.
 See `here <https://docs.aviatrix.com/HowTos/site2cloud_cacert.html>`_ for details.
 #.
 Create your Site2Cloud connection as described `here <#setting-up-site2cloud-connection>`_.
 #.
 After creating the Site2Cloud connection, `download the resulting configuration <https://docs.aviatrix.com/HowTos/site2cloud.html#download-configuration>`_.
 #.
 Upload the Aviatrix CA certificate to your on-prem Palo Alto VM-Series firewall.
 See steps `here <#importing-the-aviatrix-ca-certificate>`_.
 #.
 In the Palo Alto VM-Series UI, use the information from the downloaded configuration file to configure your tunnels/interfaces.
 See steps `here <#adding-a-tunnel-interface>`_.
 #.
-In the Palo Alto VM-Series UI, configure the IKE Gateway depending on if you are using PSK or certificate-based authentication.
-See steps `here <#setting-up-IKE-crypto-profile-and-IKE-gateways>`_.
+In the Palo Alto VM-Series UI, configure the `IKE Gateway <#setting-up-ike-crypto-profile-and-ike-gateways>`_ depending on if you are using PSK or certificate-based authentication.
 #.
-In the Aviatrix Controller, navigate to Site2Cloud > Certificate > AVX CA Certificate and download the Aviatrix CA certificate.
+In the Aviatrix Controller, navigate to SITE2CLOUD > Certificate > AVX CA Certificate and download the Aviatrix CA certificate.
+#. `Upload the Aviatrix CA certificate <https://docs.aviatrix.com/HowTos/site2cloud_cacert.html>`_ to your on-prem Palo Alto VM-Series firewall.

 Configuration Workflow
 ======================